 Freeway construction began September 2016 with crews widening the shoulders and extending the existing Loop 202 high-occupancy vehicle lanes from Pecos Road near 48th Street to the I-10/Loop 202 interchange.
-This initial phase will be completed prior to mainline freeway construction, which is scheduled to begin in early 2017.
+This initial phase was completed prior to mainline freeway construction, which began in early 2017.

 Over 1,400 construction workers will be on site at peak, approximately 500 of which are self-perform LLC employees.
 The team has conducted extensive safety training for all project employees, with over 320,000 hours without a recordable incident completed to date.
 Fluor offices in Aliso Viejo, CA; Dallas, TX; and Greenville, SC; are supporting the project.